Ravigodara88/ML_LLM/README.md

 # ML_LLM
-Simple RAG example, Here I am searching Google.com for query, Storing them in ector  and then passing Vector Context to LLM for results.
+Simple RAG example using Azure LLM, Here I am searching Google.com for query, Storing them in ector  and then passing Vector Context to LLM for results.

 Example